mikeal/ZDAG/SPEC.md

 rules to parse every subsequent CID's hash digest until we encounter another prefix or the end of the link header.

-CIDv1 prefix begins with 1, then the codec VARINT, then the hashing function VARINTs, then a **series** of digests using the same DELTA compression rules for the length as CIDv0 (DELTA + 2).
+We begin each CIDv1 prefix with 1, then the codec VARINT, then the hashing function VARINT, then a **series** of digests using the same DELTA compression rules for the length as CIDv0 (DELTA + 2).